vrizo/uibook/docs/controller.md

   }
 ```

-You finished your Basic Controller and now you can start `uibook`
+Amazing!
+You’ve finished your Basic Controller, and now **you can start
-with your project.
+Uibook** with your project.

+Uibook integrates into your project, so just run your bundler
+and open `/uibook` (or your custom address) in your browser.

 # Advanced Controller

 This section describes how to add Wrappers, for example, Redux, Context, etc
-with your switchable values.
+with **your switchable values**.

 <img src="/docs/advanced-controller.gif" align="center" alt="Advanced Controller" >

 For example, wrap the component with a new React Context API and
 pass custom values: `locale` and `theme`.
 Uibook shows custom selectors
-in top bar.
+in the top bar.

 ```js
 …